gjmcn/data-cube-html/README.md

 Install: `npm install --save data-cube-html`

-The package uses the Universal Module Definition (UMD).
-It can be loaded in a  `<script>` tag in HTML or with an `import` statement in JavaScript.
+The package uses the Universal Module Definition (UMD) so can be loaded in a  `<script>` tag or imported with JavaScript.

 ## Notes